hanglip/hanglip.github.io/_src/SDG.md

 The answer in some countries can be quite shocking.
 A few years ago, the _Washington Post_ ran an article about an all female crew landing a jetliner in their country, Saudi Arabia.
 But they were not allowed to drive home from the airport, because women there were not allowed to get a driving licence.

-At Hanglip we don't make rules about who does what.
+At Hanglip we don't make rules about which gender does what.

 ## Cities and Human Settlements